 I’m going to start with myself.
 Why?
 Because I am so proud of what I have dealt with in my life, and I am even more proud of who I am now.
 I am more compassionate, more caring, more in tune with my inner knowing, and a stronger person.
 This is not in spite of what’s happened in my life, but because of the lessons I’ve learned from the challenges I’ve faced.

 I’ve had two unhappy marriages – my first husband died, and this one won’t!
 There’s a serious point to this joke – which I first heard from Jethro, the brilliant Cornish comedian.
-I am not a victim, who blames outside forces for the bad things in my life.
+I’m not a victim, who blames outside forces for the bad things in my life.
 I know that I am not responsible for the thoughts, words and actions of other people – only my own.
-I can’t control them, but I can control my responses to their behaviour, and therein lies my power and my strength.
+Personally I can’t control them, but I can control my responses to their behaviour, and therein lies my power and my strength.

-I choose to forgive them for what they did, whether intentionally or otherwise, and to forgive myself for putting myself in a position where I enabled people to hurt me.
+What I can do is choose to forgive them for what they did, whether intentionally or otherwise, and to forgive myself for putting myself in a position where I enabled people to hurt me.
 It won’t happen again.
 As a writer, my style is to find a lighter touch in the most serious of subjects, so the articles are balanced but not disrespectful to the readers or the subjects I write about.
 My little joke is my indication that I can put things in perspective and move on.

 Yes, my two marriages ended before death did us part, but there were so many good times before things changed, in both cases.
 I didn’t fail as a wife because I didn’t stay with them when things went wrong.
 I succeeded as a person because I recognised that we could never put things right, and refused to live a life lacking in authenticity and happiness.

-My maternal grandmother, who was a major influence in my life until she passed when I was 27 and expecting my younger son, was also a strong yet compassionate lady.
+The inspiring women in my family include my maternal grandmother, who was a major influence in my life until she passed when I was 27 and expecting my younger son, was also a strong yet compassionate lady.
 She married my grandfather when he was a widower with four children, one of whom was always having health problems and passed away as a young man.

 That was heartbreaking enough, but she also lost three of her own children.
 Identical twins Gwendoline and Marjorie passed at six months old from scarlet fever, and my mother’s twin, Michael, was stillborn.